Bennylikescoding/udacityfullstack_5_deploy_to_linux_server/README.md

 1.1.
 Run `sudo adduser grader`, set both password and account name to "grader"

-1.2. give access to all files for the newly added grader:
+1.2.
+Give access to all files for the newly added grader:
 `sudo nano /etc/sudoers.d/grader`

 In the editor opened, add the following text, then save and exit:
 `grader ALL=(ALL:ALL) ALL`

 ## 2. Update and Upgrade existing packages
 `sudo apt-get update`